PavaniPoloju/Health-Genie/README.md

 A single agent would mix all logic and become messy.
 Instead, we design modular agents:
-->Each agent does one job well.
+1. Each agent does one job well.
-->Each agent can be improved or replaced independently.
+2. Each agent can be improved or replaced independently.
-->They communicate like a team.
+3. They communicate like a team.
 This is the core idea of a multi-agent architecture.

 **3. What I Created — System Architecture**